 - 1. Notice of the 2021 Annual Meeting of Stockholders with Agenda - 2.
 Management Report on SEC Form 20A - 3.
 Final List of Candidates for Independent Directors a.
-Certificate of Qualifications of Independent Directors Mr. Poblador III and Mr. Serrano - 4.
-Certification from the National Book Development Board (NBDB) for Ms. Maureen Alexandra S. Ramos - 5.
+Certificate of Qualifications of Independent Directors Mr. Poblador and Mr. Serrano - 4.
+Certificate of No Directors or Officers of the Company are connected with any government agencies or its instrumentalities. - 5.
 Audited Financial Statements for 2020/SEC Form 17Q March 31, 2021 - 6.
 Minutes of the Meetings of Stockholders September 29, 2020.